Dental Examinations and Radiographs

-Routine dental exams are important to maintaining healthy teeth and gums.
+Routine dental exams are important to maintain healthy teeth and gums.
 Additionally, they can help to avoid the financial costs associated with large treatment plans later on.
-We recommend twice yearly checkups for people of all ages.
+We recommend two yearly checkups for people of all ages.
 At this frequency, most problems can be caught while they remain in an early stage.

 We first review your health and dental history to assess how your medical conditions may affect your dental health.
 We want to know about your past dental problems and any current concerns you have with your teeth and mouth.

 The soft tissue will also be examined starting with an oral cancer screening.
-The face, neck, lips, tongue, throat, tissues, and gums will be checked for any signs of oral cancer.
-Your gums and bone around the teeth will be checked for any evidence of periodontal disease by measuring the crevices between your teeth and gums.
+The face, neck, lips, tongue, throat, tissues and gums are checked for signs of oral cancer or other pathology.
+Your gums and bone around the teeth will be checked for signs of periodontal disease by measuring the crevices between your teeth and gums.